In our department, we are particularly concerned with the functionalization of the polysaccharides: dextran, levan, chitosan and alginic acid.

-Dextran is a neutral, water-soluble polysaccharide and is produced extracellularly from sucrose by bacteria of the genus Leuconostoc (L. mesenteroides and L. dextranicum).
+Dextran is a neutral, water-soluble polysaccharide, which is produced extracellularly from sucrose, by bacteria of the genus Leuconostoc (L. mesenteroides and L. dextranicum).
 As biocompatible materials, they have a multitude of potential applications.
-Dextran derivatives can be used as coating material for magnetic nanoparticles, for coating biosensor surfaces or as scaffolds for tissue engineering.
+Dextran derivatives can be used as coating material for magnetic nanoparticles, for coating biosensor surfaces, or as scaffolds for tissue engineering.

 Alginic acid is formed by brown algae and some bacteria (e.g. Azotobacter).
-The salts of alginic acid (alginates) are mainly used as thickening or gelling agents.
-We deal with the introduction of sulfate or carboxymethyl groups into the polymer backbone to obtain biologically active substances or carrier materials.
+The salts of alginic acid (alginates), are mainly used as thickening or gelling agents.
+We deal with the introduction of sulfate, or carboxymethyl groups, into the polymer backbone, to obtain biologically active substances or carrier materials.
 The sulfation is mainly performed using the SO3/pyridine complex in DMF as a solvent.
-Depending on the reaction conditions, sulfated alginates with a sulfation degree of approx. 1.5 - 2.5 are obtained.
-The molar masses of the alginates used change only slightly during this reaction.
-The carboxymethylation of alginates is carried out analogously to that of dextran; the degree of substitution is found to be between 0.2 - 0.9.
-By intercalation of divalent cations (e.g. calcium and barium ions) into the structure of the GG blocks, hydrogels can be produced from alginates.
+Sulfated alginates with a sulfation degree of approx. 1.5 - 2.5 are obtained, depending on the reaction conditions.
+The molar masses of the alginates used, change only slightly during this reaction.
+The carboxymethylation of alginates, is carried out analogously to that of dextran.
+The degree of substitution is found to be between 0.2 - 0.9.
+By intercalation of divalent cations (e.g. calcium and barium ions), into the structure of the GG blocks, hydrogels can be produced from alginates.

 We would be pleased to take over your custom synthesis.
 Detailed information about the synthesizable compounds can be found here.